RichieGarafola/ASU-FinTech-Python/Financial Planning/README.md

 * Remember to add the `.env` files to the `.gitignore` configuration to avoid exposing your API keys in your GitHub repository.

 * A `.gitignore` file contains file names and extensions of files that you don't want pushed to your repository.
 For more information on how a `gitignore` works, you can read the documentation [here](https://docs.github.com/en/github/using-git/ignoring-files).

-### Submission

-1. Use the starter Jupyter Notebook for your Personal Finance Planner.

-2. Submit your notebook to a new GitHub repository and create a `README.md` file.

-3. Submit the link to your GitHub project to Bootcampspot for grading.